Fall 2025 Course Offerings

 Where can I go with French?
 Where are the numbers of French speakers growing?
 Why does the language still have such a profound influence in a postcolonial world?

-French is spoken widely on the continent of Africa and while the number of speakers continues to grow, understanding the complicated history driving this ongoing linguistic influence allows us to develop a cultural fluency that is indispensable in Africa and Europe alike.
+French is spoken widely on the continent of Africa and as the number of speakers continues to grow, understanding the complicated history driving this ongoing linguistic influence allows us to develop a cultural fluency that is indispensable in Africa and Europe alike.

-CAS LF 310 A1 French for Professions
+CAS LF 310 A1 French for the Professions

 4.0 Credits